 - 2 large eggs

-- Preheat the oven to 350F degrees & line cookie sheets with parchment paper
+- Preheat the oven to 350F degrees & line 2 cookie sheets with parchment paper or baking mats.

-- Beat together the cake mix, melted butter & eggs until smooth.
+- In a large bowl, beat together the cake mix, melted butter & eggs until smooth.

 - Mix in the chocolate chips.
-I like to mix in 3/4 cups & reserve the rest for placing on top of each cookie.
+I like to reserve a couple tablespoons for placing on top of each cookie.

 - Optionally dot the top of each cookie with a few extra chocolate chips.